BIOVENTUS INC. (NASDAQ: BVS) S - GuruFocus.com

 Did you lose money on investments in Bioventus?
-If so, please visit Bioventus Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.
+If so, please visit Bioventus Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or [email protected] to discuss your rights.

 Bioventus is a medical device company that focuses on developing and commercializing clinical treatments to engage and enhance the body's natural healing process.